pce-uw-jscript400/w5-authentication-authorization/readme.md

 * **Your Answer:**

-### Come back and answer this later.
 At a high level, it is a JSON object that allows for safe and secure transfer of information between parties.
 It's encryption can be configured.

 ---